Hydra-Chain/hydragon-assets/staking-integration-guide.md

       function getValidators() external view returns (address[] memory);
 ```

-You can get the basic details for each validator from HydraChain contract: <br>
+You can get the basic details for each validator from the HydraChain contract: <br>
-Where totalStake represents the stake + delegation of delegators to this validator.
+Where `totalStake` represents the stake + delegation of delegators to this validator.

 ```solidity
     function getValidator(